 In terms of automaton theory, traces are input words.
+From now on we use the terminology of the theory of automata and languages.
 Every state is represented by a canonical word, and trace equivalence of words describes the transitions of the automaton.
 Given a set of canonical words and the trace equivalence, one can reconstruct the original automaton uniquely.
 In choosing the canonical words, it is important to be able to transform any word to its canonical form algorithmically.
 For this purpose, one derives a rewriting system from the trace equivalence.
 One of the main issues is that the rewriting process should terminate and lead to the equivalent canonical word.

-The main inspiration for our work is the 1994 paper by Wang and Parnas [18].
+The main inspiration for our work is the 1994 paper by Wang and Parnas [16].
 We generalize, clarify and simplify several concepts presented there.
 To be precise, for modules defined by deterministic finite or infinite automata, we present a simple algorithm for constructing trace equivalence and the rewriting system, once a set of canonical words has been chosen.
 A priori, canonical words can be chosen arbitrarily, but not every choice leads to a correct trace equivalence and well-defined rewriting system.
 We show that constructing trace equivalence amounts to finding a set of generators for state equivalence, where two words are state-equivalent if they lead to the same state.
 We prove that a set of generators is correct if and only if the empty word is canonical.
 If it is, the rewriting system is confluent, and it is Noetherian if and only if the set of canonical words is prefix-closed.
 With prefix-closure, the set of generators is irredundant.
 Finally, we show how to derive a complete set of trace assertions directly from the module's automaton.